 Don’t ask me if hamburgers are Hamburger’s invention or cheap American fast food. . .
-Well if you wanna know my opinion – then HH for sure has reinvented their idea of “hamburgers” and turned it to a hip and trendy craft.
-Five years ago you might have found a white bun with an organic ground beef patty at your favorite soccer bar. . . today’s concoctions are mad up of seitan-, chickpea-, portobello-, quinoa-, bean-patties, surrounded by spelt, gluten-free, sourdough or brioche buns.
-Plus a mandatory side of sweet potato fries with some competing mayos and cole slaws.
-Vegetarian and vegan burgers in Hamburg, are a well executed trend.
+Well if you want to know my opinion – then HH for sure has reinvented their idea of “hamburgers” and turned it to a hip and trendy craft.
+Five years ago you might have found a white bun with an organic ground beef patty at your favorite soccer bar, but today’s concoctions are mad up of seitan-, chickpea-, portobello-, quinoa-, bean-patties, surrounded by spelt, gluten-free, sourdough or brioche buns.
+Add a mandatory side of sweet potato fries with some competing mayos and cole slaws.
+You can definitely say that vegetarian and vegan burgers in Hamburg, are a well executed trend.

 Writing this burger guide has been on my mind for more than a year now.
 These up and coming burger joints are convenient spots to go out with friends – not too fast-foody or fancy.
 Besides, eating burgers, you’ll really get to know those friends: bare hands (maybe take off the rings) or fork and knife?
 Wiping their mouth after every bite, or feeling comfortable with freckles of mayonnaise?
 That said, I have slowly come to accept that burgers aren’t what they used to be – meaning that the spacey pilings might have to be devoured with silverware in the one or other case (Grilly Idol’s Teriyaki for example).
 But I prefer the traditional way and have learned some skills for handling them: